 The full retail version of Wargaming’s World of Warplanes launched with plenty of fanfare.
 Seriously, some fans weren’t even able to contain themselves, with seven of them celebrating the game’s launch via a trek to the Himalayas.
 Perhaps there’s no better way to commemorate a high-altitude dogfighter than actually climbing to a high altitude—as high as 5,000 meters, specifically—and stopping for World of Warplanes breaks along the way.
 It seems like some wild publicity stunt, especially with the added touch of planting a World of Warplanes flag on one of the peaks, but it wouldn’t be the first time fans have taken their enthusiasm for something to such great heights.

-As for World of Warplanes itself, Wargaming also released an app in an attempt to keep the fun going even when you’re away from the game.
+As for World of Warplanes itself, Wargaming recently launched a mobile app in an attempt to keep the fun going even when you’re away from the game.
 World of Warplanes Assistant offers on-the-go access to information on things like battles and personal in-game statistics, and a further look into the expansive library of aircraft.
-Detailed info.
-On all the game’s vehicles lets players compare warplanes of the same class and look up specs, and these particular features can be used even when offline.
+Detailed info on all the game’s vehicles lets players compare warplanes of the same class and look up specs, and these particular features can be used when offline as well as on.